redpanda-data/connect/website/docs/components/outputs/gcp_bigquery.md

 ### `max_in_flight`

-The maximum number of messages to have in flight at a given time.
+The maximum number of message batches to have in flight at a given time.
 Increase this to improve throughput.

 Type: `int`